Leah Vandenberg: Career

-She received a 2007 ASTRA nomination of "Most Outstanding Performance by an Actor - Female" for her role as Anne in Stupid Stupid Man (series 1 & 2).
+She received a 2007 ASTRA nomination of "Most Outstanding Performance by an Actor – Female" for her role as Anne in Stupid Stupid Man (series 1 and 2).

+Vandenberg joined the filming of Netflix series Wellmania in the role of Dr Singh, appeared in ABC drama Savage River (TV series) and was later announced as part of the cast in Foxtel/Binge drama High Country.

+In September 2025, Vandenberg was announced in the cast for the 2025 season of Queensland Theatre's Back To Bilo.

 Filmography

 Vandenberg has appeared in a wide range of genres in TV series as well as a few feature films, including: